Raising our voices in thanks: During the tragedy of COVID-19, we found voices of true belief in the spirit of Thanksgiving Day.

 “And I pray that they will have God’s blessings for protection from Covid-19, for wisdom and for strong dynamic leadership of a unified nation,” Thorpe said.
 “We must heal from this pandemic and restore peace in our communities throughout the USA.”

-In the absence of family gatherings this holiday season, the Klinks are trying to make their home even more festive.
-Even during a pandemic, holidays and a newborn still need to be celebrated.
+Holly Kozelsky, Bill Wyatt, Cara Cooper and Parker Cotton of the Bulletin staff contributed to this report.

-“We’re normally not ones to put up Christmas decorations until after Thanksgiving, but we actually put our tree up [Saturday] morning just to bring some light and some positive spirit into a really strange, unfamiliar time,” Klink said.
-“We’re very blessed to have what we have.”
+Holly Kozelsky, Bill Wyatt, Cara Cooper and Parker Cotton of the Bulletin staff contributed to this report.

-John C. Crane and Parker Cotton of the Register & Bee's staff compiled this report.
+Holly Kozelsky, Bill Wyatt, Cara Cooper and Parker Cotton of the Bulletin staff contributed to this report.